 Most companies go the manual way of employee monitoring.

-However, not only is that a painstaking process, but it also doesn’t give you detailed and accurate insights into productivity.
+However, not only is this a painstaking process, but it also doesn’t give you detailed and accurate insights into productivity.

-Instead, an employee productivity tracking software is more effective and convenient.
+Instead, using employee productivity tracking software is more effective and convenient.

-The software looks beyond the usual login and logout time of in-house or remote employees and digs deep to answer questions on their actual productivity metrics per day.
+The software looks beyond the usual log-in and log-out time.
+And an on-premise or remote employee monitoring software digs deep to answer questions on an employee’s actual productivity metrics per day.

 Note that you mustn’t look at the software as an employee surveillance technique that just wants to record what an employee does.

-Sure, it does involve computer monitoring but the analysis that comes out of the tracking software will benefit the manager, the employees and the firm as a whole.
+Sure, it does involve computer monitoring, but the analysis that comes out of the employee tracking software will benefit the manager, the employees, and the firm.

 But what exactly does the software track?

-Most employee monitoring software track several productivity data like:
+Most employee monitoring software track several productivity metrics like:

 - Daily login and logout time.

-- Websites (including social media) being accessed during work hours.
+- Websites (including social media) being accessed during the work hour.

 - Types of applications being accessed during work hours.

-- Random screenshots and video recording during work hours.
+- Random screenshots and video recordings during work hours.

-This way, an employee monitoring solution provides a holistic view of work-related user activity — especially useful when you have a remote workforce.
+This way, an employee monitoring solution provides a holistic view of work-related user activity — especially useful when you have a remote work environment.

 Here are some key advantages of implementing an employee tracking tool to monitor productivity: